Packaging waste: become a packaging producer compliance scheme (PCS)

 - a person who has control or management of the business

-Once approved you need to get an account set up on the National Packaging Waste Database (NPWD) so you can register your scheme.
+Once approved you need to get an account set up on the National Packaging Waste Database (NPWD) so you can register your PCS.

-- register your scheme and members details on NPWD by the 15 April each year
+- register your PCS and members details in NPWD by 15 April each year

-- provide full details of the agreement for the constitution of the scheme including any rules or regulations the members must follow
+- provide full details of the agreement for the constitution of the PCS including any rules or regulations the members must follow

-- provide a statement of the schemes policies, which should include:
+- provide a statement of the PCS policies, which should include: